-Late this summer, my family and I pitched a tent at Eatwell Farm, which is where most of the produce we eat is grown.
-Farmer Nigel Walker and his partner, Lorraine, had graciously invited us and other CSA members out to the farm for an event called "Do Nothing Weekend".
-We spent our days swimming in the pond, canoeing on the pond, drinking lots of house-made soda, counting feral cats and generally lounging around.
+Late this summer, my family and I pitched a tent at Eatwell Farm, where most of the produce we eat is grown.
+Farmer Nigel Walker and his partner, Lorraine, had invited CSA members out to the farm for an event called "Do Nothing Weekend".
+We spent our days swimming and canoeing in the pond, drinking lots of house-made soda, counting feral cats and generally lounging around.

 As advertised, the weekend was fantastic.
 We were even welcomed into the couple's recently built, earth-covered farmhouse, which rises from the ground like a round hill reminiscent of a giant 2000s era VW Beetle, in rust brown and beige.
 The house is centered around a spacious and well furnished kitchen, which includes a giant walk-in refrigerator and a large range, positioned in the very center of their home.
 On this particular late summer afternoon, perched proudly in front of the kitchen sink, was a gargantuan zucchini the size of my husband's thigh.